Bicycle Locks: Ratings of Sources

 by David Phelan

-Our AssessmentOnly one bike lock scores a mention on The Independent's list of the best cycling accessories -- the Kryptonite New York 3000 U-lock (Officially called the Kryptonite New York Lock STD), which they say is "effective and secure."
-The same lock was featured -- also as the only lock mentioned -- two years ago in the same publication's list of the 50 best cycling gear choices, so the editors must feel strongly about it.
-Still, it doesn't appear that the lock was tested, and there are few details available.
+Our AssessmentOnly one bike lock scores a mention on The Independent's list of the best cycling accessories.
+Phelan calls the Kryptonite New York Standard U-Lock "effective and secure."
+The same lock made this publication's list of the 50 best cycling gear choices in 2009.
+However, it doesn't appear that the lock was tested and few details are provided.

 by Contributors to BikeForums.net

-Our AssessmentThis discussion site includes personal information on and experience with bike locks.
-There's plenty of information on esoteric complaints and links to more information.
+Our AssessmentThis discussion site includes personal experience with bike locks.
+More than a dozen people post comments, and some add links to more information.

 Bike Lock Reviews